 - Secondary processing.
 Die-cast parts almost always need trimming to remove flash, plus some machining operations and possibly heat treatment.
 Most powder metal parts need little to no secondary processing.

 - Energy consumption.
 Melting metal is energy-intensive, and more so for materials with a higher melting point.
-While sintering is also energy-intensive, total consumption can be less than for casting.
+While sintering is also energy-intensive, total consumption can be less for sintering vs. casting.

 Many of us played with matchbox cars growing up.
 That’s a perfect example of die casting.
 The metal shell of the car was an intricate shape ideal for this process.
 (Sadly, Matchbox cars are plastic nowadays.)

 Other, more important uses of die casting over the years include:

 - Rods in two-stroke engines

 Now, with powder metal, we play with Porsches and Mercedes cars -- real ones.